|

 the oolitic formations to the north and south.

 Coral rock is a generalized word to define the aggregate of the "corals" and all of the other calcium carbonate-producing organisms.
 Splendid examples can be seen at the walls of the Marvin D. Adams Waterway, or the Windley Key Quarry (see photo).
 The Lower Keys and Miami-Dade area are of oolite (both are called Miami Oolite).
 Below the oolite is Key Largo Limestone.
 As time passed, well defined islands evolved and mature botanical growth flourished.
 The water levels continued to rise and formed and reformed channels.
 Wind, birds and water carried in botanical life that slowly took root and grew.
 These plants and newly arrived animal life lived their life cycles on the islands.
 Rich soil was formed from the decayed organic material.
 Hurricanes, fires (organic soil will burn) and clearing by settlers, including us, have considerably thinned the once rich soil.
 Some original soil has been covered by fill obtained by dredging of canals that makes it appear even less evident.
 North American Indians, and possibly other native groups, migrated to these fertile islands.
 The islands are peppered with habitation midden sites waiting to be scientifically studied.
 A huge mound of coral rock, known locally as the Key Largo Temple Mound, and a burial mound on Lignumvitae Key beckon credentialed archaeologists to reveal their history.
 Geologists are certain that as the polar ice melted, Hawk Channel changed from dry or damp land to swamp land and finally as it is today.
 Florida Bay was the Everglades of yesteryear and the Everglades area was a savanna.
 This means that early Paleo-Indians could have walked or waded out to the present reef some six to seven thousand years ago.
 If so, these early Paleo, or Archaic, Indian village sites that might have existed are now under water.
 In November 2002, Mel Fisher under-water archaeologists found an underwater forest near the site of of the Henrietta Maria slave ship about 35 miles off of Key West.
 It appears to be a burned forest of prehistoric pine land and radiocarbon cones and wood were dated as 8,400 years old.
 Albeit no human remains have been found, it does indicate that a habitat was available had humans been there.
 I predict more evidence will be discovered where there is sand to cover the artifacts.
 As a comparison date, this would have been some 3,000 years before the earliest Mesopotamian Cities that have been carbon test dated.
 Going back to the formation of soil, it was evidently very good.
 The type of vegetation also had to be of the type that could anchor itself to withstand the wind and water.
 So prolific and mature were the trees that the Keys served as an important source for lumber in the early times.
 James Grant, the first English governor of East Florida, sent Captain Benjamin Barton to the Keys in 1763 to stop Bahamians from cutting large quantities of mahogany and other valuable timber.
 As late as 1849, U.S. Coast and Geodetic Surveyor F. H. Gerdes stated in his report on Key Largo: "At the lower pt. of Whalton's Cove or about 7 miles from the upper pt. of the Id. [island] is an elevation, named Basin Hill, 90 ft. high, according to Capt.
-Barnet and Blunt's chart. " We know that the surface elevation is about 15 feet there today.
+Barnet and Blunt's chart. " (Whalton's Cove is west of there the early light ship was moored and Capt.
+John Whalton would row/sail to shore for fresh water or maintain his garden.)
+We know that the surface elevation is about 15 feet there today.
 Gerdes went on to explain that he also thought the 90 feet included the trees as "the elevation does not appear to be near 90 ft."
 One of the Keys north of Ocean Reef is named "Palo Alto" which could be translated as "tall wood."
 In historical times the outer and patch reefs have been growing upward, almost keeping pace with the rise in sea water.
 As previously stated, outer reef growth is especially evident in front of the longer Upper Keys, which have held back the coral-killing currents of Florida Bay.
 None of these changes in sea level happened rapidly.
 In geologic time, 1,000 years is just a blink of the eye.
 Sea level is not static; it has been rising and falling since the beginning of time.
 For example, three recent sea level peak heights were about 120,000, 80,000 and 30,000 years ago.
 The one that completely covered the Keys sand shoals well enough for significant coral growth on their highest points was 120,000 years ago.
 The Navy had been recording specific tide and sea levels at Key West for decades.
 Using that data as a reference, some experts believe that the sea level has been rising an average of about 2 feet every 1,000 years.
 Almost all agree that it has been rising, but others believe that the rate of rise has been less.
 This generally is thought to be caused by global warming due to a decrease in the ozone layer.
 Instead of the 8,000-year average of 3.5 inches per 100 years, in 1989 it was reported to be 15 inches per 100 years at Key West.
 Will the future ocean begin to fall again, or will the pendulum keep swinging and raise the water another 20 feet to inundate south Florida up to about Sebring in central Florida?
-At this rate and without other changes, in about 1,300 years the water will have risen about 16 feet (5 meters).
-Only one small point in Key West, Lignumvitae Key, Windley Key and a ridge on Key Largo and Plantation Key will remain dry at high tides.
-An argument against this extreme is that there have been smaller undulations of sea level since the large one about 30,000 years ago.
-These are estimated at 8,000 to 6,700; 4,300 to 3,400; 2,800 to 2,000 and 1,600 to 1,200 years before present.
-The argument for an extreme increase is the effect of man and the ozone layer called global warming.

 Sources: